ICARUS-ICN/ndnOverIP/README.md

 ## Legal
 Copyright ⓒ 2020–2021 Universidade de Vigo

 Author: Marielena Márquez Barreiro

 This software is licensed under the GNU General Public License, version 3 (GPL-3.0) or later.
-For information see LICENSE
+For information see LICENSE.